Obituary of David G. Stanfel

 Preceded in death by father Donald F. Stanfel, brother Donald R. Stanfel, father-in-law Kenneth Scott and brothers-in-law Joseph Zak and Thomas Scott.

 Dave will be interred at Resurrection Cemetery, Romeoville, IL.
 A private service will be held when it is safe for family to gather.
-In lieu of flowers, donations in his memory can be directed to Big Brothers Big Sisters, Houston; Downtown Boxing Gym, Detroit; or the Border View YMCA.To plant a tree in memory of David Stanfel, please visit Tribute Store
+In lieu of flowers, donations in his memory can be directed to Big Brothers Big Sisters, Houston; Downtown Boxing Gym, Detroit; or the Border View YMCA.To plant a beautiful memorial tree in memory of David Stanfel, please visit our Tree Store